 - Second Grade marks the beginning of learning to decode, vocalize and read whole words.

-- In Third through Seventh Grade, we continue improving Hebrew reading skills with a focus on reading prayers and services.
+- In Third through Seventh Grades, we continue improving Hebrew reading skills with a focus on reading prayers and services.

-- We offer a Hebrew Drop-In Lab on Tuesday and Thursday afternoons to provide additional opportunities for students to practice Hebrew.
+- We offer a Hebrew Drop-In Lab to provide additional opportunities for students to practice Hebrew.
 These small groups and individual sessions have helped many students excel.

 EDUCATION FOR CHILDREN WITH SPECIAL NEEDS

 We believe that a Jewish education is important for all children.
 Students who need additional support, due to physical, mental or emotional limitations, are encouraged to contact our school office so we can best support your needs.

 Your Jewish Education Continues!